FBAR Filing Deadline Approaching

 Reports Due by the End of June

-Every U.S. person that had a financial interest in, or signature or other authority over, a foreign financial account during 2013 must electronically file with the U.S. Treasury Department a Financial Crimes Enforcement Network (“FinCEN”) Form 114, Report of Foreign Bank and Financial Accounts (“FBAR”), if the aggregate value of such foreign financial account(s) exceeded USD $10,000 at any time during 2013.
-This form replaces the U.S. Treasury Form TD F 90-22.1 that was required in years past.
-If an FBAR for 2013 is required, it must be filed electronically with the Treasury Department on or before June 30, 2014.
+Every U.S. person that had a financial interest in, or signature or other authority over, a foreign financial account during 2014 must electronically file with the U.S. Treasury Department a Financial Crimes Enforcement Network (“FinCEN”) Form 114, Report of Foreign Bank and Financial Accounts (“FBAR”), if the aggregate value of such foreign financial account(s) exceeded USD $10,000 at any time during 2014.
+If an FBAR for 2014 is required, it must be filed electronically with the Treasury Department on or before June 30, 2015.
 This deadline cannot be extended.

-In your determination of whether you have an FBAR filing obligation, you should consider the following definitions, which apply to both individuals and entities for FBAR purposes:
+To determine whether a taxpayer has an FBAR filing obligation, a taxpayer should consider the following definitions, which apply to both individuals and entities for FBAR purposes:

 Foreign Financial Account

 Only “foreign financial accounts” are reportable on the FBAR.
 A foreign financial account is a financial account that is maintained outside the United States.
 For this purpose, the United States includes the states, the District of Columbia, territories and possessions of the United States, and certain American Indian lands.
 An account maintained with a foreign branch of a U.S. financial institution is a foreign financial account for FBAR purposes.
 In contrast, an account maintained with a U.S. branch of a foreign financial institution is not a foreign financial account for FBAR purposes.
 The U.S. District Court for the Northern District of California recently held that web-based accounts held by a U.S. citizen and run by gambling websites that were licensed and regulated offshore are foreign financial accounts for FBAR purposes, regardless of the actual geographic location of the funds.